 - There is a closure of the business within which the employee was employed;

 - There is a closure of the place of business where the employee was employed to work; and/or

 - There is a reduced requirement for the employee to carry out work of a particular kind.

 Stage two: Establish the number of employees at risk of redundancy

-The employer needs to decide how many roles it is proposing to remove from its organisational structure.
+The employer must decide how many roles it proposes removing from its organisational structure.